NF1198/nf1198.github.io/_posts/2016-08-15-DerbyEmbedded-Part1.markdown

 ---
 layout: post
-title:  "Yet another JDBC tutorial - Part 1"
+title:  "Embedded Derby DB with JDBC - Part 1/3"
 date:   2016-08-15 06:14:26 -0600
 categories: java jdbc derby tutorial
 customjs:
  - https://ajax.googleapis.com/ajax/libs/jquery/3.1.0/jquery.min.js
 ---

+Goto [Part 2].

 In this tutorial we use [JDBC] to connect to an [Apache Derby] database.
 In part 2, we will develop several convenience classes for managing connections to JDBC databases.
 In part 3, we will create a [Data Access Object] layer that helps